Laurence Elwood & Doris Ward Elmer

 Les went into the Army November 1, 1952, and spent some time in Korea during which time their first child, Cindy, was born.
 He also received his high school diploma from American Fork High while in the service.
-Upon his return from the service they built their home in Highland (Number 47 on the 1958 Highland map - interactive, larger - 11200 Alpine Highway) and added three more children to their family Linda, Ronald and Darryl.
+Upon his return from the service they built their home in Highland (Number 47 on the 1958 Highland map - 11200 Alpine Highway) and added three more children to their family: Linda, Ronald and Darryl.
 They passed from this life within a few months of each other-she on July 1 and he on September 26, 2015.

 William Jorgen & Sarah Elizabeth Rawson Elmer

-They were married December 23, 1920, in the Salt Lake Temple and lived in Ogden, Slaterville and Marriot and William worked for the Weber County Sugar Factory.
+They were married December 23, 1920, in the Salt Lake Temple and lived in Ogden, Slaterville and Marriot while William worked for the Weber County Sugar Factory.
 They learned of available land in Highland and moved here in 1939; their youngest child was then two years old.

 Tragedy struck on March 26, 1947, when William was plowing the field where the gas station/convenience store and Jiffy Lube now stand.
 He somehow fell off the tractor and was crushed by its steel wheels.

-Life was very difficult for Sarah after that as she tried to remain on the farm but couldn't so her father built a home for her in East Midvale.
+Life was very difficult for Sarah after that, as she tried to remain on the farm but couldn't, so her father built a home for her in East Midvale.
 She worked for a time at the Salt Lake Knitting Works and passed away September 30, 1980.